Ee Peng Liang Scholarship Recipient is working towards a more caring society

 She said, “My fears were real; the challenges were great, but the needs of the community were greater.
 I decided to take a leap of faith and pressed on.”

-Five years on, the school project has morphed into a nationwide volunteer movement.
+Over five years later, the school project has morphed into a nationwide volunteer movement.

 Shining Star Reads started off at the void deck of a Clementi rental block, with four volunteers armed with a mat, library books and a cheery attitude.
-In 2020, the reading sessions will be held in 13 communities.
+The programme has now expanded into nine neighbourhoods across Singapore, including Telok Blangah, Boon Lay, Woodgrove, and Sembawang West.

 Having relied on government handouts while growing up, Ms Wah understands how a little help goes a long way.